Brian Iddon: Parliamentary career

 From 1976 until 1998 he served on the Bolton Borough Council.
 He was first returned to Parliament in the 1997 election as the MP for Bolton South East following the retirement of David Young.
-He served as MP until he stood down at the 2010 general election.
 He served on the Environmental Audit United Kingdom from 1997 until 2001, was a member of the science and technology committee 2000–07 and a member of the Innovation, Universities, Science and Skills committee since 2007.
 He also known as a campaigner for the legalisation of cannabis.
-In October 2006, he announced that he would be standing down at the next general election.
+In October 2006, he announced that he would not seek re-election at the next general election.

 Personal life

-He married Merrilyn Muncaster in 1965 in Leeds and they had two daughters before they divorced in 1989, in 1995 he later married Eileen Harrison, and they have two step sons.
+He married Merrilyn Muncaster in 1965 in Leeds and they had two daughters before they divorced in 1989.
+In 1995 he later married Eileen Harrison, and he has two step sons.

 In 2009, Iddon was appointed an Honorary Fellow of the Institution of Chemical Engineers (IChemE) in recognition of his long-standing support of the chemistry using industries.